mbaytas/weatherlight/README.md

-We are an independent, distributed interaction design research studio that creates artifacts for the home that we want to live in.
+We are an independent interaction design research studio.

 ---

-*Coming soon.*
+Coming soon.

 ---